Last updated on August 13th, 2025 at 10:42 am

 (iii) Social Skills.
 Sports help in developing social skills as players play together. bond with each other, share their problems and worries as well as cooperate with each other.

 2. What is a personality trait?
-Explain about the related theory in detail.
+Explain the related theory in detail.

 Or Elaborate any three components of the Big Five Theory of personality.
 (CBSE 2020)

 Ans.
-Personality trait refers to the quality or characteristics that describe a personality.
-In order to classify different personalities, they are divided into five parts which is known as the big five personality model.
+Personality trait refers to the qualities or characteristics that describe a personality.
+In order to classify different personalities, they are divided into five parts which is known as the Big Five personality model.

 Each part of the model describes a personality trait which is as follows

 (ii) Conscientiousness.
-Refers to dutiful and disciplined life.
-The characteristics include high level of thoughtfulness, good impulse control, goal directed behaviors and risk taking ability.
+Refers to a dutiful and disciplined life.
+The characteristics include a high level of thoughtfulness, good impulse control, goal-directed behaviors and risk-taking ability.

 (iii) Extroversion.
 It refers to the type of emotional expression and attitude.
-It’s characteristics include sociability, talkative and assertiveness.
+It’s characteristics include sociability, talkativeness and assertiveness.
 It shows how social a person is, or how loving, caring and warm.

 (v) Neuroticism.
 Refers to nervousness, worrying nature and anxiety.
 The characteristics are sadness, moodiness, emotional instability and irritability.

-3. Discuss about the psychological benefits of exercise in detail.
+3. Discuss the psychological benefits of exercise in detail.

 Ans.
 The psychological benefits of exercise are as follows